 What is a Family Practitioner?

-When most people think of a doctor, they think of a family practitioner.
-A family practitioner is a doctor who specializes in caring for the entire family.
-They serve as a doctor for individuals regardless of their age and gender.
-Patients can be children, adults, and the elderly, and are treated for a wide array of medical issues.
+A family practitioner specializes in providing medical care for the entire family.
+Patients can be children, adults, and the elderly, and are treated for a variety of medical issues.

 What does a Family Practitioner do?

-Some family practitioners are even able to oversee a pregnancy, help a woman give birth to a child, and supervise a newborn's medical care.
-Family practitioners are able to participate in almost every aspect of the medical profession when caring for a patient or a family.
+Some family practitioners in rural areas are even able to oversee a pregnancy, help a woman give birth to a child, and supervise a newborn's medical care.

 What is the workplace of a Family Practitioner like?

 Family practitioners work in hospitals or private practices.
-In the workplace, family doctors will be interacting not only with patients, but with nurses, office workers, and other medical professionals.
-Some work as professors for universities, while others find work with the government or non-profit organizations.
+In the workplace, they will be interacting not only with patients, but with nurses, office workers, and other medical professionals.
+Some work as professors for universities, while others find work with the government or for non-profit organizations.

 In rural settings, family practitioners generally set up their own office to serve the people of a town.
 In urban settings, the workload can be much busier.
 Some family practitioners report working well over the standard five-day, forty-hour work week.